tatpongkatanyukul/AroundPythonIn80/GraderOnBrowser/readme.md

 ## Js to get a remote file
   * The autograder may be standardized (probably as the one used for autolab), but with a js wrapper.
+  * The reference answers may be stored as static files in a server.

 ```
 function getText(){